07 Apr NEUROSCIENCE, COLOUR and the VISUAL ARTS: Art and the illuminant

 Degard, Royal College of Art

-Tickets are free but limited.
+Tickets are free.
 Please sign up at the link below to receive the link to the online seminar.